-The Hasselblad X1D-50c and the Leica SL (Typ 601) are two digital cameras that were announced, respectively, in June 2016 and October 2015.
+The Hasselblad X1D-50c and the Leica SL (Typ 601) are two digital cameras that were revealed to the public, respectively, in June 2016 and October 2015.
 Both the X1D and the SL are mirrorless interchangeable lens cameras that are based on a medium format (X1D) and a full frame sensor.
 The Hasselblad has a resolution of 51.3 megapixel, whereas the Leica provides 24 MP.

-The side-by-side display below illustrates the physical size and weight of the Hasselblad X1D and the Leica SL.
+The physical size and weight of the Hasselblad X1D and the Leica SL are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X1D – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X1D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica SL is somewhat larger (4 percent) than the Hasselblad X1D.
 Moreover, the SL is markedly heavier (17 percent) than the X1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.